MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/3-use-teams-synthesize-communications.md

+Exercise 1, Task 1: Use Copilot Chat in Teams to synthesize communications for a project
+---
 Think of a significant project you worked on over the past 30 days.
 Amidst countless emails, meetings, and virtual discussions, you need a clear, actionable summary of all communications tied to this initiative.
 Instead of manually searching through threads and inboxes, you plan to use Copilot Chat to do the heavy lifting.

 With a single command, Copilot Chat will: